 However, you can use this to your advantage after the growth spurt, teething or sickness ends!
 If your baby is just coming off their 3 weeks, 6 weeks, 3 months, or 6-month growth spurt, you’ll likely have some extra milk in your breasts from all their added feedings at the breast.
 Take the opportunity to pump and save this milk before your body readjusts to the baby’s slower regular schedule.

 When to Add Pumpings to Your Regular Breastfeeding Schedule

 The goal of adding a pumping session is to find “extra” milk that won’t take away needed milk when your baby is hungry.

 Every baby’s feeding schedule is a little different so try a few different things to see what works best for you.
 Here are a few ideas when you can add a pumping session into your breastfeeding schedule!

-1. First thing in the morning
+First Thing in the Morning

-It’s very common to have the most breastmilk first thing in the morning.
+It’s very common to have the most breast milk first thing in the morning.
 This is also likely your baby’s biggest feeding of the day.
 Find a way to pump a little while still leaving enough for baby.

 - Do not empty your breasts and allow them to fill again before baby wakes for a full feeding.

 Did you know?
-Most women have multiple milk ejection reflexes or “let downs” in one nursing session!
-The first one is most promiment and the others often go unnoticed.
-Exclusivly pumping or working moms may be more familar with this concept, since it’s much easier to notice when you’re pumping regularly for longer periods of time.
+Most women have multiple milk ejection reflexes or “let downs” in one nursing session?
+The first one is most prominent and the others often go unnoticed.
+Exclusively pumping or working moms may be more familiar with this concept, since it’s much easier to notice when you’re pumping regularly for longer periods of time.

 There’s a sweet spot somewhere about 45 minutes after feeding when your breasts have had a break and another strong let down can be triggered.
 This is an ideal time to pump some extra milk since your baby likely won’t be hungry for another couple of hours.